Guard Critical Products and Processes

 - Cloud-based service

-- Software—Used to control operation of the system.
-Functions include:
+- Software—Of course, any system will require some software to control the operation of the system.
+Software functions include:

 - Data retrieval

-- Alarming—Provides immediate notification of temperature excursions.
+- Alarming—Most users want immediate notification of temperature excursions outside of the safe operating range.
 Alarm delivery methods include:

 - SMS—Text message